haxeui/haxeui-guides/modules.md

 Creation
 -------------------------
 Modules themselves are simply files that contain markup.
 By default HaxeUI supports xml, json and yaml markup.
-It is however possible to inject custom parsers into the the module parsing engine should the need arise.
+It is but, yet possible to inject custom parsers into the the module parsing engine should the need arise.

 To create a module simply create a file called `module.xml` (this example uses xml) somewhere on your classpath.
 HaxeUI will automatically find this file and load it as part of its module processing phase.